 Winter coats and jackets should be plain in colour with minimal images or logos on them.
-Outdoor garments must be removed when indoors unless permission is given by a member of staff.
+Outdoor garments must be removed when indoors.

 During the summer we may experience hot weather.
-During this time, we decide on a daily basis if it is a 'non-blazer' day.
+During this time, we decide daily if it is a 'non-blazer' day.
+Students are expected to continue to wear their blazer to School, as we have formal events during the day when their blazer must be worn.

-During the Summer Term only: plain, charcoal grey, tailored shorts with black or navy socks are permitted in place of trousers for Uniform A.
+During the Summer Term only, so from Easter: plain, charcoal grey, tailored shorts with black, grey, or navy socks are permitted in place of trousers for Uniform A.